How I Became A Writer

 Sure, growing up, writing was a talent.
 I scored highly on five-paragraph essays in high school, I became an editor for our high school newspaper, and when I got to college I purposely chose courses based entirely on essay exams.
 I became a journalism major thinking it was a practical way to apply my skills to an appealing career.

 Then an interesting thing happened—I didn’t like being a reporter.
-At first, I thought that I simply didn’t like what I was writing about (hotels and real estate), then I began to think that writing was something that I was “good at” and not something that I was supposed to pursue professionally.
+At first, I thought that I simply didn’t like what I was writing about (hotels and real estate), then I began to think that writing was something that I was “good at,” but not something that I was supposed to pursue professionally.

 I must thank my parents for always insisting I find a job that I love.
 My father, a reluctant accountant, encouraged me to follow my passion and let the money follow.
 I didn’t love being a reporter.
 In fact, I felt certain that there was something “else” I was supposed to be doing with my life, only I had yet to figure it out.

 But journalism was all I knew.
-I had five unpaid journalism internships while at BU, I graduated from the College of Communication, and I had an entire resume filled with reporting experience from ABC Boston to a radio station in Madrid.
+I had five unpaid journalism internships while at BU, I graduated from the College of Communication, and I had an entire resume filled with reporting experience from the ABC Evening News in Boston to a radio station in Madrid.
 I needed a push to leave the industry.
 And I got one.

 For the first time, I took a hard look at my life and realized that I wanted to do something different, something I felt more passionate about.
 So I quit my job, moved back to Philadelphia with my now husband, Jordan, and joined a nonprofit helping inner city school districts.